wazuh/wazuh-documentation/source/user-manual/reference/daemons/ossec-analysisd.rst

 Automatic leveling of the threads
 ----------------------------------

-By the default when Analysisd starts, it will spawn the number of threads based on the number of CPU cores of the machine it runs on.
-For example if the machine has 4 physiscal cores, the threads created will be:
+By default, when Analysisd starts it will spawn the number of threads based on the number of CPU cores of the machine where it's running.
+For example, if the machine has 4 physiscal cores, the following threads will be created:

-    - 4 threads for decoders (4 for Syscheck,4 for Syscollector,4 for Rootcheck, 4 for Hostinfo,4 for others).
+    - 4 threads for **decoders** (4 for Syscheck, 4 for Syscollector, 4 for Rootcheck, 4 for Hostinfo and 4 for others).
-    - 4 threads for rule matching.
+    - 4 threads for **rule matching**.

-This default configuration can be changed on the ``internal_options.conf`` file by changing the following fields:
+This default configuration can be changed on the ``internal_options.conf`` file by changing the fields from the table below:

 +----------------------------------------------+---------------+---------------------------------------------------------------------+
 |        **analysisd.event_threads**           | Description   | Number of event decoder threads.                                    |